EliusCaleb/text-editor/README.md

 #  Adding react-quill to react-application
 We are going to start by adding dependencies to our react application using yarn or npm.
-I am going to use yarn in this case.
+I am going to use npm in this case.

 npm i react-quill